Libya Wedding Traditions Cultural Wedding Guide 2025

 - Southern variations: Water pouring traditions

-- Full ceremony: 35% of couples maintain
+- Full ceremony: Some couples maintain traditions

-- Simplified version: 45% adapt key elements
+- Simplified version: Many adapt key elements

 The ceremony typically includes: